 CEREUS

-CEREUS are particularly thinking about the tensions and intersections between science, spirituality and our perception of visual & sonic space.
-Or to be more precise, the collisions between nature, science, technology; especially in the context of the current ecological collapse, social and political polarizations, moral crises and technological submission.
+CEREUS are deeply thinking about the tensions and intersections in visual sonic space that reflects the plant world, plant behaviour and the often-violent reality of our human relationship to nature.
+To speculate on the collisions between nature, science, technology; especially in the context of the current ecological collapse, social and political polarizations, moral crises and technological submission is political.

-We will be focusing on the role of 'breath' as an awareness, the lungs of our existence and the way that plants breath with us and for us.
-What can we learn from this exchange and what we take for granted is also a contemporary reflection or shared understanding for "unbreathable conditions" and vulnerabilities because not to be breathe is when we start asking whose lives count as lives, be they human or non-human.
+We will be focusing on the role of ‘breath and bodily movement' as an awareness: the lungs of our existence and the way that plants breathe with us and for us.
+What can we learn from this exchange and what we take for granted is also a contemporary reflection or shared understanding for "unbreathable conditions" and our vulnerabilities because not to breathe is when we start asking whose lives count as lives, be they human or non-human.

 Image above: a 3D scan OR 3D photogrammetry of a female and male kiwi vine.